Louisville vs. Drake Predictions & Picks - Women's NCAA Tournament First Round

 Louisville Performance Insights

-- The Cardinals average 72.8 points per game (49th in college basketball) while allowing 63.2 per contest (148th in college basketball).
-They have a +324 scoring differential overall and outscore opponents by 9.6 points per game.
+- The Cardinals are outscoring opponents by 9.6 points per game with a +324 scoring differential overall.
+They put up 72.8 points per game (50th in college basketball) and allow 63.2 per contest (148th in college basketball).

-- In conference matchups, Louisville averages fewer points per contest (69.9) than its season average (72.8).
+- Louisville is scoring 69.9 points per game this year in conference contests, which is 2.9 fewer points per game than its season average (72.8).

-- Offensively, the Cardinals have performed better in home games this season, posting 77.2 points per game, compared to 71.1 per game in away games.
+- The Cardinals are averaging 77.2 points per game this season in home games, which is 6.1 more points than they're averaging away from home (71.1).

-- Defensively, Louisville has played better in home games this year, surrendering 62.4 points per game, compared to 64.9 away from home.

-- The Cardinals' offense has been less productive over their last 10 games, putting up 68.5 points a contest compared to the 72.8 they've averaged this season.
+- The Cardinals' offense has been less effective over their last 10 games, putting up 68.5 points a contest compared to the 72.8 they've averaged this season.

 Drake Performance Insights

-- The Bulldogs put up 79.1 points per game (12th in college basketball) while allowing 65.5 per outing (208th in college basketball).
-They have a +422 scoring differential and outscore opponents by 13.6 points per game.
+- The Bulldogs are outscoring opponents by 13.6 points per game, with a +422 scoring differential overall.
+They put up 79.1 points per game (12th in college basketball) and give up 65.5 per contest (208th in college basketball).

-- The Bulldogs are scoring more points at home (82 per game) than on the road (74).
+- At home the Bulldogs are putting up 82 points per game, eight more than they are averaging on the road (74).

 © 2023 Data Skrive.
 All rights reserved.